Magnetic-monopole resummation justifies perturbatively calculated collider production cross sections: Acknowledgments

 \section{Acknowledgments}

 NEM thanks the University of Valencia and its Theoretical Physics Department for a visiting Research Professorship supported by the programme \emph{Atracci\'on de Talento} INV25-01-15.
 The research of JA and NEM is supported in part by the UK Science and Technology Facilities research Council (STFC) under the research grants ST/X000753/1.
-VAM is supported by the Generalitat Valenciana via the Excellence Grant Prometeo CIPROM/2021/073, by the Spanish MICIU / AEI / 10.13039/501100011033 and the European Union / FEDER via the grants PID2021-122134NB-C21 and PID2024-158190NB-C21, and by the Severo Ochoa project CEX2023-001292-S. EM acknowledges support by a National Science Foundation grant (US) to the University of Alabama MoEDAL group.
+VAM is supported by the Generalitat Valenciana via the Excellence Grant Prometeo CIPROM/2021/073, by the Spanish MICIU / AEI / 10.13039/501100011033 and the European Union / FEDER via the grants PID2021-122134NB-C21 and PID2024-158190NB-C21, by CSIC through grant 2025AEP129, and by the Severo Ochoa project CEX2023-001292-S. EM acknowledges support from the U.S.\ National Science Foundation under grant No.\ 2309505 (FAIN), awarded to the University of Alabama MoEDAL group for the project ``Searching for Magnetic Monopoles and Other Exotics with MoEDAL''.